SabyasachiSutradhar/BranchingMorphogenesisSimulator/README.md

 To run the code just type the following in the command window:
 NMorphSim Parameters.in

-Example of the image file:
+Example of an output image file:

 ![ConfIm-Sample-1-TimeStep-10000](https://github.com/SabyasachiSutradhar/BranchingMorphogenesisSimulator/assets/49563656/66fec774-d052-48f9-a5d5-3513bd1b3d50)